Legislative Changes

 You can find the offering circular for most 529 plans through the College Savings Plan Network website, which has a link for state 529 plans.

-You can learn more about the mutual funds and ETFs that are investment options in an education savings plan by reading each product’s prospectus, statement of additional information, and semiannual and annual shareholder report, which are available in the SEC’s EDGAR Database.
-The SEC’s Office of Investor Education and Advocacy also has a publication called Mutual Funds and ETFs – A Guide for Investors.
+You can learn more about the mutual funds and ETFs that are investment options in an education savings plan by reading each product’s prospectus, statement of additional information, and semiannual and annual shareholder reports, which are available in the SEC’s EDGAR database

 Consider using Investor.gov’s compound interest and savings goal calculators to assist you in determining how much money you will need to save or how to fund your account.

-You can find information about investment advisers who manage the underlying mutual funds and ETFs or the 529 plans themselves at Investor.gov.
-You can also look up the brokers who sell 529 plans at Investor.gov.
+You can find information about investment advisers who manage the underlying mutual funds and ETFs or the 529 plans themselves using the Check Out Your Investment Professional Tool on Investor.gov.
+You can also look up the brokers who sell 529 plans.
+If you have questions about using the search tool, read our Investor Bulletin: How to Use the Investment Professional Search Tool.